seraogianluca/GIAR/docs/Datamining/sentimentanalysisdoc.md

 The confusion matrices of the games are contained in the [/dataset/classified_data](./dataset/classified_data/) folder.

-In the following table the comparison between the result obtained with the training set and the result obtained with the unknown data by the classifier.
+In the following table the comparison between the result obtained with the training set and the result obtained with the unknown data by the classifier:

 Dataset | Accurancy | Precision  | Recall | F-Measure  |
 ----|----|----|----|----|